transmissions11/solcurity/README.md

 - `V2` - Can it be constant?
 - `V3` - Can it be immutable/constant?
 - `V4` - Is visibility set?
 (SWC-108)
+- `V5` - Document the purpose of the variable and other important information using natspec.

 ## Structs

 - `S1` - Is a struct necessary?
 Can the variable be packed raw in storage?
 - `S2` - Are its fields packed together (if possible)?
+- `S3` - Document the purpose of the struct and all fields using natspec.

 ## Functions